App version: 0.1.0

 What Happens if You Purchase a Car That You Can’t Afford?

 In a worst-case scenario, the lender could repossess the vehicle for non-payment.
 If someone can’t make their payments, the best thing for that borrower to do is to contact the lender to see if a deferment is possible.
 This would allow you to skip a couple of payments without penalty.
-If a short-term answer won’t be enough, then you could sell the vehicle or trade it in for something less expensive.As another possibility, you could consider refinancing a car loan to get a more affordable payment.
+If a short-term answer won’t be enough, then you could sell the vehicle or trade it in for something less expensive.You could also consider refinancing a car loan to get a more affordable payment.
 With a refinance, you’re taking out a new loan to pay off the original one.

 Lowering Your Current Car's Monthly Payments

 If you can refinance to a lower interest rate, this may allow you to lower the payment, depending on the term.
-You may be able to get a better rate now simply because you’ve found a better deal or perhaps your credit score is higher now than it was.
+You may be able to get a better rate now simply because you’ve found a better deal or perhaps your credit score is higher now than it was when you first purchased your car.
 Another way to get a lower payment is to extend the term of your car loan.
 This may cause you to pay back more money in interest over the loan’s life, so weigh the pros and cons.
 If it allows you to make your car payments on time and preserve your credit score, then a longer term may make sense.
-Here’s information about applying to refinance an auto loan.

 Auto Loan Refinancing